omgnetwork/omg-samples/omg-js/app/02-deposit-erc20/README.md

 ## Intro

 The example uses `deposit` and `approveToken` functions provided by the `omg-js` library to deposit ERC20 tokens to the root chain smart contract and subsequently to the child chain.
 The overall process for depositing ERC20 tokens is similar to depositing ETH.
-If you need more details on certain steps, please refer to [Make an ETH Deposit](../02-deposit-eth/README.md) sample.
+If you need more detailed sample, please refer to [Make an ETH Deposit](../02-deposit-eth/README.md).

 ## Prerequisites

-- Any amount of ERC20 tokens in Alice's wallet.
+- Any amount of ERC20 tokens in Alice's Web3 wallet.
 If you're using pre-defined `.env` configurations for Alice and Bob, the wallet should contain some test tokens.
 Otherwise, you can send 0 Ropsten ETH to several projects, most of them will send you back a few test tokens.
 For searching smart contracts` addresses, use [Etherscan Token Tracker](https://etherscan.io/tokens) tool.

 ## Steps